Rental Contract 2016-17

 Cancellation Prior to Occupancy

 Prior to occupying a Unit, an applicant may cancel this Contract by e-mail, in person, or by regular mail, by providing written notice of the intent to cancel to the Assistant Director for Residential Life.
 The date the notification is received will be the official date of cancellation.
-The Contract shall be deemed automatically cancelled if an applicant fails to check in and receive keys for a Unit within 10 days of the start of a quarter, or if the Contract is entered into after the start of a quarter, within 10 days of the Unit reservation being secured with the Confirmation Payment by the applicant.
+The Contract shall be deemed automatically canceled if an applicant fails to check in and receive keys for a Unit within 3 days of the beginning of the Contract term, or if the Contract is entered into after the start of a quarter, within 3 days of the Unit reservation being secured with the Confirmation Payment by the applicant.
 As provided for herein, the College will retain the Confirmation Payment made by the applicant in the event of such cancellation.

 A Resident who moves out without an approved "Release from Contract” form and/or is evicted by Residential and Dining Services will be considered to have broken the Contract.
 A Resident with a broken Contract is obligated to pay the full rental rate for the current quarter plus $300 per quarter for each remaining quarter of the Contract.